 LINKS FOR MORE HELP:

-Also check out the Biology Department at UW-Green Bay homepage. http://www.uwgb.edu/nas
+- Also check out the Chemistry Department at UW-Green Bay homepage. http://www.uwgb.edu/nas

-For course listings and descriptions for Biology and other disciplines, check out UW-Green Bay’s Programs of Study page @ http://www.uwgb.edu/catalog/undrgrad/programs.htm
+- For course listings and descriptions for Chemistry and other programs, check out UW-Green Bay's Programs of Study page @ http://www.uwgb.edu/catalog/undrgrad/

 - More help is available on-campus at the Career Services Office at SS 1600, 465-2163.
 Homepage @ http://www.uwgb.edu/careers